HackYourFuture-CPH/node.js/week2/homework/readme.md

 ### `GET /documents/:id`

-This endpoint is simple: find the document matching the `id` parameter.
+This endpoint is simple: find and respond with the document matching the `id` parameter.
 If there is no such document, respond with a 404 Not Found.
 You can assume that the document IDs are unique so there's no need to handle duplicates.

 ### `POST /search`